cloudorz/9b3t/9b3t_report.md

    - Minimax algorithm with complete search (not implemented due to the large search space)
    - Minimax algorithm with alpha-beta pruning and depth-limited search including evaluation functions ~~comparing among different depths, two different evaluation strategies~~
    - Monte Carlo Tree Search (MCTS)
-3. To create a random player as a baseline for performance comparison.
+3. To create a random agent as a baseline for performance comparison.
 4. To conduct a comprehensive evaluation of these AI agents, analyzing their performance in terms of win rates and computational efficiency.
 5. To gain insights into the strengths and weaknesses of different AI approaches in the context of Ultimate Tic-Tac-Toe.

 Through this project, we aim to explore the application of classical AI techniques to a complex game.

 # Agent Design:
 I choose minimax algorithm with alpha-beta pruning, depth-limited search and evaluation function to implement the agent.
 The reason for not choose minimax with complete search is that it is infeasible to implement for Ultimate Tic-Tac-Toe due to the game's complexity, expecially the branching factor in the early moves, which is too high, and the number of possible game states is too large to explore [TODO: reference to the calculation of the complexity].
 And I also choose MCTS method for comparison.
 For baseline test, I choose random agent.
 A human agent is also implemented just for fun.